 Your vehicle's fuel system works to provide fuel to your car's engine as needed, to keep your vehicle running smoothly.
 The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the injections or carburetor.
 Over time, buildup forms on these fuel system parts which can cause the system to slow down.
 This is why it is so important to periodically bring your vehicle to German Motors in Las Vegas.
 We've been repairing cars since 1982 and are very familiar with all parts of your fuel system.

 Your vehicle's fuel pump sends fuel from the gas tank to your car's engine.
-Some vehicles, including some from Audi, BMW, Mercedes-Benz, and Mini Cooper, have multiple pumps and tanks so ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
+Some vehicles, including Audi, BMW, Mercedes-Benz, and Mini Cooper, have multiple pumps and tanks so ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
 The fuel pump also has fuel lines that send fuel from the tank to the engine, where it is combusted.
 To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called a fuel injector that opens just long enough to meter the perfect amount of fuel to run the engine.

 We at German Motors in Las Vegas are very familiar with how fuel injection works.
 In order for your vehicle's engine to run smoothly, it needs to be provided with the proper ratio of fuel to air.
 A fuel injector is an electronically controlled valve that supplies fuel from the fuel pump to the vehicle's engine.
 The fuel injector is capable of opening and closing multiple times a second.
 When the injector is activated, an electromagnet moves a plunger that opens the valve, allowing pressurized fuel to squirt out through a tiny nozzle.
 The nozzle is designed to make the fuel as fine a mist as possible so that it can burn easily.
-The fuel injector is controlled by the vehicle's engine control unit, or ECU.
+The fuel injector is controlled by the vehicle's engine control unit or ECU.

 When your engine mixes air and fuel, it adds a spark to create an explosion.
 This spark is referred to as the ignition.
 The ignition system consists of an ignition coil, distributor, distributor cap, rotor, plug wires, and spark plugs.
-Here's a brief overview of what each of these parts do:
+Here's a brief overview of what each of these parts does:

 Your vehicle's ignition system repeats this process thousands of times per minute as you drive.
 It is integral that each part of your fuel and ignition systems work smoothly.
 If you are experiencing any trouble with your vehicle, don't hesitate to bring it to German Motors in Clark today.
-In addition to fuel and ignition system repair, we also offer services in BMW Diagnostics and Mercedes Benz Diagnostics.
+In addition to fuel and ignition system repair, we also offer services in BMW diagnostics and Mercedes-Benz diagnostics.

 Here at German Motors in Las Vegas, NV, 89109, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.
-Reasons You Should Do Business With Us:

 We've been fixing cars since 1982 and our team prioritizes top-quality customer service above all else.
-Our mission is to exceed your expectations by earning your trust, and providing the most reliable, honest, and courteous service available in the market today.
-If you are in Las Vegas, Paradise, NV, Las Vegas, NV, Green Valley, NV, Summerlin, NV or surrounding areas, feel free to call us at 702-696-0880 or go online to http://www.germanmotorslv.com/ to schedule an appointment!
+Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
+If you are in Las Vegas, Paradise, NV, Las Vegas, NV, Green Valley, NV, Summerlin, NV or surrounding areas, feel free to call us at 702-696-0880 or go online to http://germanmotorslv.com/ to schedule an appointment!
 German Motors - Independent German Car Repair Professionals in Las Vegas.